ViktorAJStein/Regularized_f_Divergence_Particle_Flows/README.md

 * pot 0.9.3 (if you want to evaluate the exact Wasserstein-2 loss along the flow)

-Feedback
+Feedback / Contact
 ---------------------------
 This code is written and maintained by [Viktor Stein](mailto:stein@math.tu-berlin.de).
-Any comments and feedback are welcome!
-For questions and bug reports please contact the previously mentioned mail address.
+Any comments, feedback, questions and bug reports are welcome!